RU

 Disadvantages:

-• Tendency to wear and discolor, making the filling noticeable.
+• Tendency to wear down and discolor, making the filling noticeable.

 Glass ionomer-based fillings are also cement-based.
-They are more aesthetic than silicate and phosphate alternatives, but they are more susceptible to wear.
+They surpass silicate and phosphate cements in terms of aesthetics, but their drawback is low resistance to wear.

 Epoxy resin-based fillings are used for molars.
-They usually darken 2-3 years after placement, so they are used in places where this won't be noticeable.
+They usually darken 2-3 years after placement, so they are used in areas where this won't be noticeable.

 Another material used for fillings is acrylic.
-It is inexpensive, and the color can be adjusted to match the natural tooth enamel.
+It is inexpensive, and its shade can be adjusted to match the natural tooth enamel.
 However, acrylic has some issues due to its porosity, which:

 • Easily stains from substances found in food and drinks;